rodeomar/Two-Day-Project-RPG/README.md

 * Starting a development server with $ npm run start
 * Linting JS files in the src folder with $ npm run lint
 * Running tests with Jest using $ npm run test
+* IMPORTANT: You need to install Jest and Babel, too.
+--> Use: $ npm install jest@24.9.0 --save-dev
+    and add "test": "jest" under "scripts" in package.json --> Use: $ npm install @babel/core@7.18.6 --save-dev --> Use: $ npm install @babel/plugin-transform-modules-commonjs@7.18.6 --save-dev

 ## Known Bugs